jnozzi/cocoadev.com/markdown/CoreDataPrerelease.md

 - A better performing binary file format

-- A high-performance, General/SQLite-based database file format
+- A high-performance, SQLite-based database file format

 Each of these file formats has its strengths.
 The XML file format is a good choice during the development of an application as it allows you to peek inside the file and see what is going on.
-The General/SQLite format will often be the best choice for desktop applications because of its performance characteristics.
+The SQLite format will often be the best choice for desktop applications because of its performance characteristics.

 ----